Leadership in Action

 Leaders Demonstrate Commitment

-- Fully fund and devote time to all safety and health programs, including instruction and training, PPE and fall protection.
+- Fully fund and devote time to safety training, PPE, and other safety programs.

-- Be visible in operations and set an example by following the same safety procedures workers follow.
+- Be visible and set an example by following the same safety procedures workers follow.

 Leaders Define Safety Goals and Objectives

-- Establish realistic goals for improving safety and health.
-Goals emphasizing injury and illness prevention should be included rather than focusing on injury and illness rates.
+- Establish realistic goals that emphasize injury and illness prevention rather than injury and illness rates.

 - Develop specific operational objectives that describe how safety and health goals will be measured and achieved.

-- Assign tasks and responsibilities to particular people, setting timeframes, and determining resource needs.
+- Assign tasks and responsibilities to people, set time frames, and determine resource needs.

 - Integrate goals, objectives, and related assignments into an overall strategic safety and health plan.